-2. Application of section 14.6.7 of the body of this Agreement shall be on a first come, first served basis in each year based on the date each request is received by BPA.
+2.2 Application of section 14.6.7 of the body of this Agreement and section 3.2 below shall be on a first come, first served basis in each year based on the date each request is received by BPA.
 Requests not met, in whole or in part, in any Fiscal Year will have priority over subsequent requests the following year.
 Once granted, BPA shall honor such request for the duration of the resource acquisition period, not to exceed the term of this Agreement.

 3. TRANSFER SERVICE FOR TRANSFER SERVICE ELIGIBLE RESOURCES